What is Beech Wood?

-- Being a hardwood, beech is also used for manufacturing musical instruments.
-Such as Drums and Guitar bodies.
-Beech has a tone between those of Maple and Birch, both are the most popular drum woods.
+Being a hardwood, beech is also used to manufacture musical instruments, such as Drums and Guitar bodies.
+Beech has a tone between those of Maple and Birch.
+Both are the most popular drum woods.

 Beech Wood Advantages and Disadvantages

-- Workability: Due to its medium density and hardness, it holds the nail and screw very well.
-Its grain holds the polish and paint well and gives a finishing look.
-It can be easily banded into many shapes with the steam-bending method.
+- Workability: Due to its medium density and hardness, it holds the nail and screws very well.
+Its grain holds the polish and paint well and gives an excellent finish.
+It also has good steam bending, easily bent into shape.

-- Stable Hardwood: It is a stable wood.
-But it should be completely dry.
-Beech can cause problems when exposed to moisture.
+- Stable Hardwood: Beech Wood is a stable wood for indoor use.
+It can cause problems if exposed to moisture.

 Beech Wood Properties

 European Beech and American Beech are from the Beech family.
-The properties of these two kinds of wood are very close to each other.
+The properties of these two kinds of wood are very close.
 There are slight differences in their appearance and color.
-If we talk about Grain / Texture and Workability then there is no difference between them.
+If we talk about Grain / Texture and workability, there is no difference between them.

-Color / Appearance: The color of its sapwood is pale cream and heartwood is pink or brown or reddish-white.
-It changes its color over time and it becomes slightly dark-colored.
-After steam treatment, its color becomes golden tone.
+Color / Appearance: The color of its sapwood is pale cream, and the heartwood is pink or brown, or reddish-white.
+It changes its color over time, and it becomes slightly dark-colored.
+After steam treatment, its color becomes a golden tone.

 Janka Hardness: Beech Wood has sufficient hardness.
-If we talk European Beech’s hardness is 1,450 lbf (6,460 N) and American Beech’s hardness is 1,300 lbf (5,780 N).
+If we talk about European Beech’s hardness is 1,450 lbf (6,460 N), and American Beech’s hardness is 1,300 lbf (5,780 N).
 So that is ideal for home furniture and exterior applications.

-Workability: It can be glue, finishes, and trim very well.
+Workability: It can be glued, finished, and trimmed very well.
 Beech is known for steam-bending.
-They can be easily worked with tools and machines even after having medium hardness.
+They can be easily worked with tools and machines even after having a medium hardness.

 Rot Resistance: It is better to have a rot resistance of any wood, But, beech does not have the properties of natural rot resistance.
 It can easily cause decay.